-A chrysalis is not a safe place for any sentient being to be.
-Especially not here, not now.
-Eric stared at the brown, glittering, fibrous membrane that covered the rock wall.
-Their comrade, Emb, once sat there, gazing at everyone with her strangely, innocent, fanged smile.
-Her solution seemed as simple as the air she breathed.
-We needed a transport, and she was prepared to provide the solution.
-If Eric had deduced her language correctly, she was dissociating to provide the solution to their obstacle.
+A chrysalis is not a safe place, especially not here, not now.
+Eric stared at the brown, bulging, fibrous membrane that covered the rock wall.
+Their comrade, Emb, once sat there, gazing at everyone with her strangely innocent, fanged smile.
+Her solution to their problem was simple: They needed a transport, and she was providing a solution.
+Her solution was to dissipate and reform into an entity that could fly.
+It was and extreme answer to a problem that just needed more time.
+Emb was one more cost in a ridiculous situation.
+Eric seemed to be the only one to regret the cost.

-Eric ground his teeth, Jenson noticed the change in the doc’s normally stoic demeanor.
-Eric breathed in and replied, “No, no, she won’t.”
+Eric ground his teeth.
+He breathed and replied, “No, no, she won’t.”

-“Don’t follow,” replied Jenson, more intent on the sky and the unperceived threats from the floating monstrosity than Emb’s real fate.
+“Don’t follow,” replied Jenson, more intent on the hovering artifact than Emb’s real fate.

 “Yep, shapeshifter.”
 Jenson looked over at the chrysalis, raising an eyebrow.
 “Not exactly how the movies depicted it though.
 Thought it be quicker.”

-“Not like a werewolf or some other silliness,” Eric snapped.
-“She is undergoing a rapid metamorphosis powered by a series of linked nanobots that are reprogramming DNA to create a new entity that will serve the purpose we need.”
+Eric ignored the gruff joke.
+“She is undergoing a rapid metamorphosis, powered by a series of linked nanobots that are reprogramming her DNA to create a new entity that will serve the purpose we need.”

-Eric stormed toward Chrysalis.
-“No, a complete new creature, Emb is dying!”
+Eric stormed toward the chrysalis.
+“No, a complete new creature.
+Emb is dying!”

-Eric knelt next to Chrysalis.
-He placed his hands over the fibrous membrane that made Emb’s tomb and the new creature’s womb.
+Eric knelt beside the Chrysalis.
+He placed his hands over the fibrous membrane that made Emb’s tomb and another’s womb.
 How long did the process take for her to be dissolved?
 Did it hurt?

-Jenson voices was right behind him.
-“We all die, chief.
+Jenson said, “We all die, chief.
 We all make choices, Emb made hers.”
 There was a pause.
 “I think I was supposed to say something like that.”

 “You know what they say: wish in one hand and shit in the other and see which one fills up quicker.
 They still say that, don’t they?”